Territory Mapping Software

 Unlike many other mapping and GIS software packages that require users to purchase data separately, Maptitude includes extensive geographic and demographic data so that you can get started creating territories as soon as you open the box.

-Maptitude has powerful tools for creating districts that include:
+Maptitude has powerful tools for creating territories that include:

 - A Wizard for importing your region, county, or postal data directly into a new territory layer.
-This tool can also create your districts based on data filters and queries.
-Further, the districts you create can overlap in as many places as required and can be visualized using an “edge” style (Figure 2).
+This tool can also create your territories based on data filters and queries.
+Further, the territories you create can overlap in as many places as required and can be visualized using an “edge” style (Figure 2).

 - A straight-line distance tool that determines the areas closest to each of your facilities by building areas of influence (Thiessen Polygons or a Voronoi Diagram), then estimates the attributes and demographics within each area to identify areas that are under- or over-served or to give you a quick visualization of your service areas (Figure 4).

-- A Merge by Value utility that uses a field already in a table as the basis for creating districts.
-The areas, such as postal zones, are grouped based on a field that contains the district codes, such as sales territories.
+- A Merge by Value utility that uses a field already in a table as the basis for creating territories.
+The areas, such as postal zones, are grouped based on a field that contains the territory codes.
 The tool automatically computes the attributes of the new areas using any number of additional fields.

 - A tool for manually creating, adding, moving, or splitting areas by drawing boundary lines.
 You can also add and edit areas using lines from features such as roads, railroads, or rivers.
 Areas in non-native file formats, including Esri Shapefiles and geodatabases which can have overlapping areas, can be edited and Maptitude can automatically “snap” overlaps as you edit.

 - Point-and-click and lasso tools for individually choosing the features that make up a territory.
 For each territory you can view demographic totals (e.g., high-income earners, households) and a count of the number of combined zones (such as Postal/ZIP Codes).
-In addition, there is control over the toggling between territories of your zones, allowing you to manage territory overlap.
+In addition, there is control over for managing territory overlap.

 CLICK HERE to learn more about Maptitude.